Masumoto Family Farm

 Korio is a student at California State University, Fresno, having graduated from Sanger High School in 2010.
+He has an AA degree in Sociology from Fresno City College.
 His favorite part of school is meeting new people and socializing.
 Through this he has learned to appreciate and support cultural diversity beyond is own multi-faceted identities.
-He excels in long distance running and has completed several half marathons.
-Right now he is studying sociology and interested in aging.
+Right now he is studying sociology and interested in the field of gerontology.
 Korio has always helped on the farm, especially during the summer.
-In his free time, Korio volunteers at Vintage Gardens (assisted living facility) where he visits weekly with his grandmother, and is the family jokester.
+In his free time, Korio volunteers at Vintage Gardens (assisted living facility) where he visits weekly with his grandmother, and is the family jokester, and currently works for Nisei Farmers’ League.